-The Council has a significant annual expenditure of approximately £1.76M on procurement of energy and water for its 332 property assets, this energy usage results in the emission of just under 6000 tonnes of greenhouse gasses.
-Currently Council spends in the region of £25/m2 on both energy and water, based on the Council's asset floor area of approximately 70,000m2.
+The Council has a significant annual expenditure of approximately $\pounds 1.76M$ on procurement of energy and water for its 332 property assets, this energy usage results in the emission of just under 6000 tonnes of greenhouse gasses.
+Currently Council spends in the region of $\pounds 25/m2$ on both energy and water, based on the Council's asset floor area of approximately 70,000m2.
 The highest energy users within the Council are the Leisure centres, Civic Office Buildings, Culture and Arts Buildings and Operational Services depots.

 The Energy Management vision is to have efficient and effective management and usage of The Councils energy and water resources.
-The Strategy document enclosed will guide the future strategic energy and water management decisions on a long-term basis.
-The Action Plan enclosed includes the proposed measures that will allow the Council to meet the aspiration of the strategy by managing its use of energy and water and emission of CO2 gases more effectively.
+The Strategy document circulated will guide the future strategic energy and water management decisions on a long-term basis.
+The Action Plan circulated includes the proposed measures that will allow the Council to meet the aspiration of the strategy by managing its use of energy and water and emission of CO2 gases more effectively.
 The Policy has been screened under Section 75 and it has been determined that an equality impact assessment is not required.
-A copy of the screen document is enclosed.
+A copy of the screening document was circulated.